The Untold Tales

-“What’s sand?”
-Interrupts Dustin.
+“What’s sand?” he interrupts.

 I think for a moment.
-“It’s a bit like dirt, but cleaner, and it’s a different colour – sort of golden,” I say.
+“It’s a bit like dirt, but it’s a different colour – sort of golden,” I say.
 “And if you mix water with it sticks together and you can make things with it, like castles and mountains, and you can decorate it with shells.”

 “Like the ones you have in our room?”

-“Blue?”
-He asks.
+“Blue?” he asks.

 I frown.
 “I don’t know.”
 I say.
-“I don’t think I’ve ever seen a blue one before.”
+“I’ve never seen a blue one before.”

-“When I go to the beach,” Says Dustin, “I’m going to find a blue shell, and bring it home so I can-”
+“When I go to the beach,” says Dustin, “I’m going to find a blue shell, and bring it home so I can-”